George MCQUAY ... A soldier lost and found...

 George was born in Auckland, New Zealand on 25 August 1886, son of Emma Louisa and Robert MCQUAY.
 He had siblings Robert William born c1885 [who also saw service in WW1]; Emma Eliza born c1890 and Ethel May born c1892.

 On enlisting, his occupation was a carpenter.
 His description was given as 5ft 6.5 inches, weighing 140lb with a fair complexion; blue eyes; brown hair and his religion was Church of England.
 He had a scar over plexus of left hand at wrist and a flag tattooed over left deltoid region He was living with 'Nurse McQuay' in Stratford - this was his mother.
-By 1928 his mother was living in Olando [sic] Street in Stratford and father was living in Waihou and so appears they were separated for many years.
+By 1928 his mother was living in Olando [sic] Street in Stratford and his father was living at Waihou - apparently separated for many years.

-George was given the military service number 12/2582 and posted to the Wellington Infantry Regiment, later to be transferred to the Auckland Infantry Regiment.
+George was allocated military service number 12/2582 and posted to the Wellington Infantry Regiment, later to be transferred to the Auckland Infantry Regiment.
 On 9 September 1915 he embarked at Alexandria for Gallipoli and joined his unit.

 The following ensued: